beanstalkg/beanstalkg/Readme.md

 ### Running Locally

-Please install golang(binaries will be released in the future) and then clone this repo and run,
+Please install golang(binaries will be released in the future) and then clone this repo and from the root run,

 - `go install`
 - `go run main.go`